Guo Hao: Club career

 Guo Hao received organized football training at Locomotive academy.
 In 2010, he was promoted to Jingtie Locomotive's first team squad for the 2010 China League One.
 He left Locomotive in the middle of 2010 season and joined Chinese Super League side Tianjin Teda youth team system.
 Guo was named in the first team squad by Alexandre Guimarães in 2013.
 He made his senior debut on 10 July 2013 in the fourth round of 2013 Chinese FA Cup against Liaoning Whowin.
 His Super League debut came on 3 November 2013 in a game against Shanghai Shenxin, coming on as a substitute for Wang Xinxin in the 73rd minute.
 On 19 July 2015, he scored his first senior goal in a 4–3 home defeat to Guizhou Renhe.

+On 8 April 2021, Guo joined top-tier club Cangzhou Mighty Lions for the start of the 2021 Chinese Super League season.
+He would make his debut in a league game on 21 April 2021 against Qingdao F.C. in a 2–1 defeat.
+Despite the loss he would go on to establish himself a regular within the team by making 18 appearances throughout the season.
+After two seasons at Cangzhou he would return to his previous club Tianjin, with them renamed as Tianjin Jinmen Tiger on 30 March 2023.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 31 January 2023.